 A supplier plays a key role in construction projects in developing countries, where most construction materials are imported from abroad.
-Even though the suppliers are not the decision-makers in construction projects, their performance impacts the construction process and schedule, especially when the delivery of material is delayed (Sweis et al., 2014).
-If a supplier fails to deliver materials on time, the construction site may not be able to move forward with the project, leading to delays and cost overruns.
+Even though suppliers are not the decision-makers in construction projects, their performance impacts the construction process and schedule, especially when there is a delay in the delivery of material (Sweis et al., 2014).
+If suppliers fail to deliver materials on time, the construction site may not be able to move forward with the project, leading to delays and cost overruns.
 Delivering construction materials on time is, therefore, an essential quality of a supplier.
-Other supplier-related factors, such as responsiveness and reliability, are most responsible for poor quality and time delays in construction projects (El-khalek et al., 2019; Hatmoko and Scott, 2010; Takim, 2002).
-Furthermore, poor-quality materials can lead to a decrease in the quality of the finished product and may even require costly repairs down the line (Hatmoko and Scott, 2010; Takim, 2002).
+Other supplier-related factors, such as responsiveness and reliability, are responsible for poor quality and time delays in construction projects (El-khalek, Aziz and Morgan, 2019; Hatmoko and Scott, 2010; Takim and Akintoye, 2002).
+Furthermore, poor-quality materials can lead to a decrease in the quality of the finished product and may even require costly repairs down the line (Hatmoko and Scott, 2010; Takim and Akintoye, 2002).
 Supplier-related factors that potentially impact project output are listed in Table 5.